IMPORTANT: – SELinux must be “DISABLED” before you can proceed. Read more: How to disable SELinux.

 ERROR!

-Refer below article on how to secure your ftp access.
+Refer to the article below on how to secure your FTP access.

 How to Secure your FTP Access